Frequently Asked Questions

 Do I need to have an arts background or formal training TO APPLY?

 Absolutely not.
 We very intentionally call this a ‘creative’ residency over an ‘artist’ residency.
-We are looking for Practitioners across all disciplines to apply: chefs, scientists, cultural organizers, visual artists, designers, researchers, musicians, writers, engineers, policy makers, educators, and more.
+We are looking for practitioners across all disciplines to apply: chefs, scientists, cultural organizers, visual artists, designers, researchers, musicians, writers, engineers, policy makers, educators, and more.

 Our focus for the residency experience is not on creative output alone, but on values alignment, curiosity, and shared exchange.